babylonhealth/ios-playbook/TechnicalDocuments/SnapshotTesting.md

 ### Cons of `SnapshotTesting`
 * It's a very new library and in active development.
 The developers themselves state *"This library should be considered alpha, and not stable.
 Breaking changes will happen often."* However, provided we stick to a specific version or commit in the Podfile, this should not be a big issue.

+### Benchmarks
+Benchmarks between the two libraries will be added once I have tried the implementation for more tests.

 ## Implementation

 All our snapshot tests currently extend `SnapshotTestCase` which is itself an extension of `FBSnapshotTestCase`.
 Our tests don't call any `FBSnapshotTestCase` methods directly, they all use abstractions in `SnapshotTestCase`.